gems-uff/refactoring-merge/refactoringMergeEffortExamples/android-oss/case4_android-oss_9be512a7c39ac2751f4aedb6e44cc017a25b6af4.md

 1. Adopt P1's new return type `Observable<Pair<Project, RefTag>>` on the interface
 2. Write the implementation body combining P2's `showProject` subject (as the trigger source) with P1's `params + map(...)` transformation (`++` lines)

 The `++` lines on the implementation body are the merge's reconciliation work: using P2's subject name (`showProject`) inside P1's transformation pipeline.
 This cross-parent synthesis is the core of the merge effort.
-The case is defensible for IEEE TSE: a return type change on a public interface method forces all implementors and consumers to be updated, the parent attribution is clear, and the `++` lines represent non-trivial behavioral synthesis.

 ## Complete diff